rdfriedl/filtered/README.md

  - Improve ComponentTransfer.render
  - Add panning to editor, right now it just has zoom
  - Add a function for loading filters in the form of xml

-### Contributing
-Try to keep your code clean.
-other then that, contribution is more then welcome.